Marc Holtzman

-Marc Holtzman is an American banker and former politician who is currently the chairman of the board of directors of the Bank of Kigali, Rwanda’s largest financial institution.
-Additionally, he serves as chairman of CBZ Holdings, the largest financial institution in Zimbabwe.
+Marc Holtzman is an American banker and former politician who is the chairman of the Bank of Kigali, Rwanda's largest financial institution.
+Additionally, is chairman of CBZ Holdings, the largest financial institution in Zimbabwe.

-Prior to this, Holtzman was Chairman of Kazkommertsbank in Kazakhstan and Chairman of Meridian Capital HK, a private equity firm with investments in natural resources, real estate, food, agriculture and transportation.
-From 2003 through 2005, Holtzman served as president of the University of Denver.
+Prior to this, Holtzman was chairman of Kazkommertsbank in Kazakhstan and chairman of Meridian Capital HK, a private equity firm with investments in natural resources, real estate, food, agriculture and transportation.
+From 2003 through 2005, Holtzman ss president of the University of Denver.

 Early career and education

 Holtzman holds a Bachelor of Arts degree in economics from Lehigh University.
-Holtzman served as Executive Director of Citizens for America, former President Ronald Reagan’s national issues advocacy group.
+Holtzman was executive director of Citizens for America, former President Ronald Reagan’s national issues advocacy group.

 Political involvement

-In the 1980 presidential campaign, Ronald Reagan appointed Holtzman Executive Director of his Pennsylvania campaign, the youngest person to ever run a statewide campaign in a US presidential election.
+In the 1980 presidential campaign, Reagan appointed Holtzman executive director of his Pennsylvania campaign, the youngest person to ever run a statewide campaign in a US presidential election.

-In 1989, Holtzman was nominated by President Ronald Reagan to the Peace Corps National Advisory Council.
+In 1989, Holtzman was nominated by President Reagan to the Peace Corps National Advisory Council.